aryanchegini/neural-networks-and-deep-learning/README.md

+# Note:
+This is a fork, with the purpose of rewriting the original code to be supported by Python 3.

+I have left the original src dir untouched and all the new Python 3 code is in its corresponding src_python3 dir.

+I have included a new requirements.txt file.
 # Code samples for "Neural Networks and Deep Learning"

 This repository contains code samples for my book on ["Neural Networks